bsurendra145/loki/Readme.md

-# Loki and Grafana Setup on Kyma
+# Loki and Grafana Setup on SAP Kyma

 This document outlines the steps to set up Loki for log aggregation and Grafana for monitoring and visualization within a Kyma environment.